Cerda-CruzStanlie/LoadCellProject/README.md

 # Load Cell Thrust Measurement Thrust Stand
 Raspberry Pi–based load cell system for thrust measurement and/or load cell calibration.
-Created in completion of FDM-EDF, An ERAU Office Undergraduate Research Ignite Projet.
+Created in completion of FDM-EDF, An ERAU Office Undergraduate Research Ignite Project.

 ## Project Overview
 - Measures thrust using a load cell and **HX711 amplifier**.
-- Runs data acquisition on a ESP32 and sends it via serial link to Raspberry Pi.
+- Runs data acquisition on an ESP32 and sends it via serial link to Raspberry Pi.
 - Logs readings to CSV and provides Python tools for calibration and plotting.
 - Designed for undergraduate research and lab use (e.g., EDF / propeller testing).
 ## You can use this repository to: